hagaram/remote-magnet-link-handler/README.md

 ### MacOS
   - installs duti if not present
 ### Linux
-  - installs curl if nto present
+  - installs curl if not present

 ## Torrent client compatibility:
 - qbittorrent (tested on v.4.1.9.1